okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 ## Setting Up `exchaincli`

-**Before setting up `exchaincli`, make sure you have set up a way to [access the OKExChain network](#accessing-the-okchian-network)**
+**Before setting up `exchaincli`, make sure you have set up a way to [access the OEC network](#accessing-the-oec-network)**

 > _NOTE_:
 **Please check that you are always using the latest stable release of `exchaincli`**

-`exchaincli` is the tool that enables you to interact with the node that runs on the OKExChain network, whether you run it yourself or not.
+`exchaincli` is the tool that enables you to interact with the node that runs on the OEC network, whether you run it yourself or not.
 Let us set it up properly.

 In order to set up `exchaincli`, use the following command: